I used to think the human 'machine' was a poor design.

 - Physical restrictions that are present. (see below)

-- Habits that have formed. e.g. anticipatory postures recruiting mimic muscles rather than the main muscles.
+- Habits that have formed. e.g. anticipatory postures recruiting other muscles rather than the main muscles.

 - Skewed body map in the mind.
 Motor signals from the brain instructing which muscle areas to activate follow a 'pattern' but are not overlaid onto the body correctly. ('patterns' to be expanded on in later posts)

-I became aware of when mimic muscles would activate.
+I became aware of what muscles would activate when I tried to move.
 The 'wrong' muscles, activated via motor pathways that need to be reprogrammed to the 'right pattern' by consciously engaging with the 'right' muscles.

 If not corrected ⇒ imbalance leads to further imbalance.